 - a : 2.375 x 1.750 in.
 (6.032 x 4.445 cm.)

 b : 11.375 x 1.250 in.
 (28.893 x 3.175 cm.)

 a. reverse, bottom, embossed : 1914

-a.
+- a.
 Blackened iron medal in the form of a cross pattee with concave arms with a silver colored, reeded line border.
-The front has an embossed vertical design: at the top of the central arm is a crown, then are the letters FW, then 3 bound oak leaves and 2 acorns, and at the bottom, the date 1813.
-On the reverse descending from the top of the central arm is a crown; in the center a W, and at the bottom, the date 1914.
+The front has an embossed vertical design: at the top of the central arm is a crown, then the letters FW, a sprig of 3 oak leaves and 2 acorns, and, at the bottom, the date 1813.
+On the reverse descending from the top of the central arm is a crown, in the center a W, and, at the bottom, the date 1914.
 A suspension ring is attached at the top.

 b.
-Cloth ribbon with the following stripes: black, white, red, white, black, threaded through a ring attached to the crown at the top of the medal (a).
+Grosgrain ribbon with the following vertical stripes: black, white, red, white, black, threaded through a ring attached to the crown at the top of the medal (a).